EdZielinski/project0/project0/README.md

 #   Project0
-*	This website consists of four pagess.
-There are the home, services, testimonials and FAQ pages.
+*	This website consists of *four* pagess.
+There are the **home**, **services**, testimonials and FAQ pages.
 It is possible to get from any page on the website to any other page by following the hyperlinks.
 *	Website must include at least one list (ordered or unordered), at least one table, and at least one image. o	There are five images, and the img selector centers the images on the Testimonial page. o	Two unordered lists on the main page